 The objective of this project is to develop and implement novel artificial intelligence (AI) techniques on smart sensing systems to detect, diagnose and predict potential faults in high-risk underground transportation infrastructure.
 We focus on railroad tunnels, as they are critical components of the underground infrastructure, and their main faults include cracks, seepages, concrete spalling, and tunnel joint failures.
 The proposed AI-based smart sensing system will address the needs of tunnel owners and engineering services companies by providing actionable and timely condition assessment of tunnels under both sudden events (e.g., ground tremors or nearby construction) and long-term deterioration (e.g., ground deformation).
 Achieving accurate and reliable diagnosis/prognosis of various source fault information from a massive amount of low-quality multivariate data is a primary challenge.
 Our key innovation lies in context-aware data imputation to reconstruct the missing/noisy data and explainable deep learning models to diagnose/predict tunnel faults.

-Real-Time Construction and Building Components Dimension Quantification using Mixed Reality and Deep Learning-based image segmentation techniques.
+Real-time Construction Inspection and Quality Assurance using Mixed Reality and Deep Learning.

 NTU Start-up Grant

 This study unveils a groundbreaking pipeline termed as "Spatially Enhanced Geometric Segmentation for Augmented Measurement (SegSAM)".
 This framework embodies the convergence of Augmented Reality (AR) and Human-Machine Interaction (HMI), revolutionizing on-site quantification processes.
 The SegSAM pipeline empowers the AR device to discern the targeted surfaces, isolate the targeted elements from their background, quantify their dimensions accurately, and ultimately, superimpose virtual contour holograms onto the precise locations within a 3D space to offer a visualization of dimensions.
 A cornerstone of this pipeline is the integration and further enhancement of a latest deep learning-based image segmentation algorism, Fast Segment Anything Model (FastSAM).
 This inclusion significantly bolsters the pipeline's ability to distinguish expected targets from surrounding elements seamlessly.
-Furthermore, the study proposes an Adaptive Plane-based Enhanced Raycasting Technique (APERT), a pioneering back-projection algorithm designed to retrieve 3D coordinates from 2D inputs.
 This innovation mitigates existing hardware limitations, paving the way for a broader application of our methodology.

 System of Systems Modeling and Testbed for the Resilient Design of Deep Space Habitats